webmastersmith/WGU_Cloud_Computing/D330_Data_Systems_Administration/Data_Systems_Administration.md

     3. Storage Structure: the physical data. aka Database.
   - ![oracle overview](img/oracle_overview.PNG)

-## Database
+## Database and Storage

 - **Database Overview**
   - tablespace is highest level of abstraction and must be created before any tables can exist.
-  - each tablespace is stored in one or more data files(the physical storage of database).
+  - each tablespace is stored in one or more data files(the physical storage of a database).
   - tablespace has multiple segments.
   - segments are sql tables.
   - tables are filled with rows, stored in data blocks.